 Passionately committed to strengthening children's literacy through library services and community advocacy.
 CLEL's steering committee currently serves as an advisory group to the Colorado State Library.

-- Children and Teen Services Division of the Colorado Association of Libraries (CATS)
+- Children and Teen Services Special Interest Group of the Colorado Association of Libraries (CATS)

 A forum for all library staff who serve children and teens to share ideas while working together to fill the need of consistently providing excellent services to patrons from birth to 18 and their caregivers throughout the state of Colorado.